VibolRothmonySeng/CompCore/README.md

 # CompCore
 ## Description
 CompCore is a Next.js-based e-commerce web application that is focused on selling computer parts.
-The website will have an user-friendly interface with an inventory management system
+The website will have an user-friendly interface with an inventory management system.

 ## Table of Contents
 - [Feature](#Feature)